bartbutenaers/node-red-contrib-alexa-notifyme/README.md

 # node-red-contrib-alexa-notification
-Node-RED node to take control of your Alexa, by sending it your own notifications
+Node-RED node to take control of your Alexa using the ```Notify Me``` skill, by sending it your own notifications.
+NOTE: ```Notify Me``` is only available in the countries that allow English-speaking skills.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):